Stanard History, Family Crest & Coats of Arms

 The surname Stanard was first found in Suffolk where they held a family seat as Lords of the Manor.
 After the Battle of Hastings in 1066, William, Duke of Normandy, having prevailed over King Harold, granted most of Britain to his many victorious Barons.
 It was not uncommon to find a Baron, or a Bishop, with 60 or more Lordships scattered throughout the country.
 These he gave to his sons, nephews and other junior lines of his family and they became known as under-tenants.
 They adopted the Norman system of surnames which identified the under-tenant with his holdings so as to distinguish him from the senior stem of the family.
 After many rebellious wars between his Barons, Duke William, commissioned a census of all England to determine in 1086, settling once and for all, who held which land.
 He called the census the Domesday Book, indicating that those holders registered would hold the land until the end of time.
 Hence, Stanard, Stannard, Stanhard, Stanhert all appear in the Domesday Book as tenants of properties in Bury St Edmunds.
 34 Knights were registered to the town.

 Early History of the Stanard family

-Another 240 words (17 lines of text) covering the years 1222, 1327, and 1450 are included under the topic Early Stanard History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Stanard research.
+Another 124 words (9 lines of text) covering the years 1222, 1327, and 1450 are included under the topic Early Stanard History in all our PDF Extended History products and printed products wherever possible.

 Stanard Spelling Variations